-Attributes: Appropriate for First-Year, Arts, EASN Elective Set 1, ENST Discip Spec (ESDS), Global Diversity 201 Chinese Literature This course is a survey of Chinese literature from 3000 years ago to the present.
+Attributes: Appropriate for First-Year, Arts, EASN Elective Set 1, ENST Discip Spec (ESDS), Global Diversity 120 History of East Asia from Ancient Times to the Present This course explores the diverse and interrelated histories of the region currently composed of China, Korea, and Japan, over the past two thousand years.
+We begin by studying the technologies and systems of thought that came to be shared across East Asia, including written languages, philosophies of rule, and religions.
+Next, we examine periods of major upheaval and change, such as the rise of warrior governments, the Mongol conquests, and engagement with the West.
+The course concludes by tracing the rise and fall of the Japanese empire and the development of the modern nation states that we see today.
+This course is cross-listed as HIST 120.
+Attributes: Appropriate for First-Year, EASN Elective Set 1, INST Asia Course, Social Sciences 201 Chinese Literature This course is a survey of Chinese literature from 3000 years ago to the present.
 By looking at its origin in ancient myths, folklore and Taoist philosophy; examining the impact of Confucianism, Buddhism and certain historical events; tracing the development of genres and literary traditions, and sampling masterpieces, students will get an overview of Chinese literature and become familiar with the major writers in both premodern and modern periods.
-Attributes: Appropriate for First-Year, Comparative Civilizations, EASN Elective Set 1, Humanities (Division I B), INST Asia Course 202 Japanese Literature This course is an introduction to Japanese literature from the earliest times to the present.
+Attributes: Appropriate for First-Year, EASN Elective Set 1, Global Diversity, Humanities, INST Asia Course 202 Japanese Literature This course is an introduction to Japanese literature from the earliest times to the present.
 While introducing great works and important genres of Japanese literature (in English translation), the course will explore various issues central to this literature, such as love, death, national identity, nature, gender and literary genre, while placing the works in their historical and cultural contexts.
-Attributes: Appropriate for First-Year, Comparative Civilizations, EASN Elective Set 1, Humanities (Division I B), INST Asia Course 203 Topics in East Asian Literature Selected topics in East Asian Literature; e.g., Chinese Women in Literature, Modern Japanese Literature, Pre-Modern Japanese Literature.
+Attributes: Appropriate for First-Year, EASN Elective Set 1, Global Diversity, Humanities, INST Asia Course 203 Topics in East Asian Literature Selected topics in East Asian Literature; e.g., Chinese Women in Literature, Modern Japanese Literature, Pre-Modern Japanese Literature.
 Prerequisite: dependent upon topic.

 Attributes: Appropriate for First-Year, EASN Elective Set 1, Global Diversity, Humanities 204 Topics in East Asian Cinema This course will introduce students to the cinematic traditions of China, Japan, Korea or a combination of the above.
 Possible topics may include: surveys of film in these countries, adaptation, women in East Asian film, and genre films.
 Prerequisite: dependent upon topic.
-Offered every two years. films.
 Offered every two years.
+Attributes: Arts, EASN Elective Set 1, Global Diversity 205 Topics in East Asian Humanities Selected topics in East Asian humanities: e.g., Japanese Women, Modern China through Film, Women's Images in Chinese Film, Japanese Architecture.
+Prerequisite: dependent upon topic.
+This course fulfills the Humanities (Division I A) or Arts (Division I C) distribution requirement, depending on topic.
+Attributes: Appropriate for First-Year, EASN Elective Set 1, Global Diversity 206 Topics in East Asian Society Selected topics in East Asian society: e.g., Modern Japanese Culture, Chinese Society, Chinese Emperors, The Chinese City.
+Prerequisite: dependent upon topic.